kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-create-separate-test-db.md

 // MORE CODE
 ```

-* The variable we are setting in our client side javascript is:
+* The variable we are setting in our client side JavaScript is:

 `webpack.DefinePlugin({ 'process.env.FIREBASE_API_KEY':?})`